2018: A Year in Review

 Working Together for Patients

 Rising out-of-pocket costs continue to be an obstacle for millions of Americans when it comes to accessing prescription medications.
-However, in 2018, thanks to our generous donors, we raised a remarkable $530.7 million that allowed us to help nearly 200,000 patients across more than 50 disease-specific assistance programs.
+However, in 2018, thanks to our generous donors, we raised a remarkable $530.7 million that allowed us to help over 180,000 patients across 70 disease-specific assistance programs.
 And, we did so efficiently—95 cents of every dollar donated directly assisted patients in need.

 We also opened five new assistance programs to help patients with the associated co-pay expenses for hemophilia and pulmonary hypertension and the out-of-pocket costs associated with co-pays, premiums and travel expenses for those living with inherited retinal disease.